rtoal/plainscript/docs/index.md

 ## Data Types

-As of now, PlainScript has only two data types:
+As of now, PlainScript has only three data types:
   * `number` (IEEE 754 64-bit)
   * `bool` (`true` and `false`).
   * `string` (sequences of unicode characters).

 The language is dynamically and weakly typed.
 Types are compatible with each other as in JavaScript.
-Sigh.
+This makes translation to JavaScript easier, right?

 ## Declarations